gedankenstuecke/gedankenstuecke.github.com/README.md

 This is a simple and minimalist template for Jekyll for those who likes to eat noodles.

+memo: don't use the gulp stuff, it degrades your pictures

 ---

 What has inside?